mrowdy/slemgrim.github.io/_posts/2016-04-16-mutate-or-not-to-mutate.md

 - no-mutation: prohibits assigning a value to the result of member expressions.

 **thx to [@thisisgordon](https://k94n.com/) for the hint**

+Bla bla, when should we use it?
+---

 ### Concurrency